 Government Incentives and policies Driving the Market

 This empowers homeowners to enjoy savings and improved energy security.
-The Solar Investment Tax Credit (ITC) is a federal program promoting the adoption of solar energy and battery storage.
+The Solar Investment Tax Credit (ITC) is a federal program promoting the adoption of solar energy and battery storage, supported by ongoing solar energy market analysis.
 Individuals and businesses can deduct 30% of solar system installation costs from their federal income taxes.
 Recently extended until 2032 by President Joe Biden's Inflation Reduction Act of 2022, the credit gradually decreased to 26% in 2033 and 22% in 2034, expiring in 2035 without congressional renewal.
 For instance, if a system installation qualifies for a US $1,500 tax credit, it directly reduces federal income taxes by US $1,500.
 According to these guidelines, utilities must produce a specific proportion of their power from renewable resources, such as solar energy.
 Utilities are encouraged to engage in solar power generation as a result, helping to stabilize the solar energy market.
 Government trust in R&D, along with other types of assistance, has improved solar panel technology, increasing its effectiveness and lowering its cost.
 Overall, the solar sector has been able to develop and flourish.

 Declining price and Installation Cost of solar PV system is Propelling Market Expansion.